Financial Action Task Force: Creation and ongoing maintenance

 Together, the Forty Recommendations on Money Laundering and eight (now nine) Special Recommendations on Terrorism Financing set the international standard for anti-money laundering measures and combating the financing of terrorism and terrorist acts.
 They set out the principles for action and allow countries a measure of flexibility in implementing these principles according to their particular circumstances and constitutional frameworks.
 Both sets of FATF Recommendations are intended to be implemented at the national level through legislation and other legally binding measures.
-There are multiple groups to organise the Recommendations; AML/CFT Policies and Coordination, Money Laundering and Confiscation, Terrorist Financing and Financial of Proliferation, Preventive Measures, Transparency and Beneficial Ownership of Legal Persons and Arrangements, Powers and Responsibilities of Competent Authorities and other Institutional Measures, and International Cooperation.
+There are multiple groups to organise the Recommendations; AML/CFT Policies and Coordination, Money Laundering and Confiscation, Terrorist Financing and Financial Proliferation, Preventive Measures, Transparency and Beneficial Ownership of Legal Persons and Arrangements, Powers and Responsibilities of Competent Authorities and other Institutional Measures, and International Cooperation.

 In February 2012, the FATF codified its recommendations and Interpretive Notes into one document that maintains SR VIII (renamed Recommendation 8), and also includes new rules on weapons of mass destruction, corruption and wire transfers (Recommendation 16, commonly known as the “travel rule”).

+In October 2018, the FATF updated Recommendation No. 15, expanding its reach to include operations related to virtual assets.
+It urged its member countries to ensure that providers of virtual asset services are regulated for AML/CFT objectives and licensed or registered.
+Additionally, they should be under robust systems for supervision assurance and compliant with the FATF recommendations.

 In June 2019, the FATF released its first guidance on the risk-based approach for virtual assets and virtual asset service providers.
 This guidance offers recommendations on how member jurisdictions should regulate cryptocurrency businesses, placing anti-money laundering and countering the financing of terrorism (AML/CFT) obligations on VAs and VASPs.
 It also extended Recommendation 16 to VASPs.

-This guidance was updated on March 19th and October 2021.
+This guidance was updated on March 19 and October 2021.

 Forty recommendations on money laundering

-The FATF's Forty Recommendations on money laundering of 1990 are the primary policies issued by FATF and the Nine Special Recommendations (SR) on Terrorism Financing (TF).
-The Recommendations are seen globally as the world standard in anti-money laundering as well many countries have made a commitment to put the Forty Recommendations in place.
-The Recommendations cover the criminal justice system and law enforcement, international co-operation, and the financial system and its regulation.
+The FATF's Forty Recommendations on Money Laundering of 1990 are the primary policies issued by FATF and the Nine Special Recommendations (SR) on Terrorism Financing (TF).
+The Recommendations are seen globally as the world standard in anti-money laundering as well many countries have committed to putting the Forty Recommendations in place.
+The Recommendations cover the criminal justice system and law enforcement, international cooperation, and the financial system and its regulation.
 The FATF completely revised the Forty Recommendations in 1996 and 2003.
 By 1996 the Recommendations had to be updated to include more than just drug-money laundering, as well as to keep up with changing techniques.
 The 2003 Forty Recommendations require states, among other things, to: